slxieee/minnow/writeups/check0.md

 My StudentID: 23302010021

-I would like to credit/thank these classmates for their help: [list studentIids here]
+I would like to credit/thank these classmates for their help: I finished this lab by myself.

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 578786

 I was surprised by or edified to learn that: [describe]